farhankhan1112/Image-Analytics-with-GenAI/README.md

 # Image-Analytics-with-GenAI
-- This project is a simple Streamlit web application that allows users to upload an image and ask a question about it using Google Gemini
+- This project is a simple Streamlit web application that allows users to upload an image and ask a question about it using **Google Gemini
- AI, a powerful Large Language Model (LLM).
+ AI**, a powerful **Large Language Model (LLM)**.
 The Gemini 1.5 Flash model processes both text prompts and image inputs (multimodal) to generate intelligent and context-aware responses.
 This makes the application an example of GenAI + LLM-powered image analytics.

 # Features